PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-07-28-connection-spark.md

 </div>

 Not long after I launched this blog, a former colleague reached out with enthusiasm and support.
 It felt great!
-Bing-Bang-Boom - Connection!
+Bing - Bang - Boom - Connection!
 Possibility!
 Maybe even collaboration!
 We set up a meeting.

-During our chat, they floated the idea of recording a spontaneous podcast episode together.
+I was excited and a little surprised.
+Here was someone I hadn’t connected with in ages, showing up with curiosity and creative spark.
+In a season that can sometimes feel like shouting into the void, it was deeply affirming.

+I’ll admit it; I had some wishful wondering if this was a soft screening for a role or a casual catch-up.
+You know that dance?
+Where you're toggling between "be cool" and "pitch mode activated"?

+It wasn’t clear, so I defaulted to polite enthusiasm, half-prepared to pivot if needed.
+But as the conversation settled into just… talking, I relaxed.
+We laughed, shared updates, and somewhere between the “we should do a podcast!” and my “sure, I’m game,” I realized: I wasn’t chasing a job.
+I was just connecting.

-Remember; I'm working on starting a blog...but their excitement made me smile, I could see the idea's potential, it sounded fun and scary - a small win for personal growth and openness to new ideas.
+Their excitement made me smile, I could see the idea's potential, it sounded fun and scary - a small win for personal growth and openness to new ideas.
 I said I was game if they wanted to schedule something, and since my calendar was (ahem) wide open thanks to the job hunt, I left the ball in their court.

 And then... nothing.
 No follow-up.
 No reschedule.
 And, frankly, I didn’t follow up either.
+Part of me wondered if it had just been a passing idea on their end.
+Another part of me thought, Was I supposed to push this forward?
+And then another, quieter part whispered: Do I really want to?

 Somewhere in my gut, I wasn’t sure whether this idea would energize or exhaust me.
 And in this season of career shifts, creativity, and recalibration, that’s becoming my most important filter.

 ## The New Networking Rule: Follow the Energy
 We talk about “following up” like it’s a moral obligation.
 Let's reframe that duty into a personal empowerment choice.

 Ask yourself: “Will this light me up or weigh me down?”
+Sometimes, letting go of an idea is an act of self-respect.
+It’s a way of honoring your bandwidth and trusting that you don’t need to chase every spark to stay lit.

 Networking doesn’t have to be a hustle.
 It can be slow, mutual, and full of grace.
 You’re allowed to let a maybe fade into the background without it being a failure.
 Not every connection needs to produce something.
 For me, the value was being seen, doing a quick catch up talking to a peer I hadn't seen in a very long time, and laughing over shared observations of the analytics space.